Stack logo

 Yet many developers have been asking for a self-hosted solution.
 The auth platforms I mentioned have a ton of features but they also store the authentication data.
 This complicates your app, as that data has to be somehow synced or shared with your backend and database.

-diagram of client convex and auth server
+diagram of client convex and auth serverdiagram of client convex and auth server

 This is a surmountable challenge, but maybe you’re just getting started and your app doesn’t need every authentication feature.
 You’d rather have more control over the data and a simpler architecture to build on top of.

-diagram of client and convex server
+diagram of client and convex serverdiagram of client and convex server

 Functionality